A Two Parter: Is Investing in Property with 20k Realistic? And Investing in Leashold

-Today, we’re going to be looking at a two-part question.
-Is twenty thousand pounds to invest in property enough to get started?
+Today, we're going to look at a two-part question.
+Firstly, is twenty thousand pounds to invest in property enough to get started?
 Of course.
-And is investing in leasehold property a good idea?
-Well, it certainly can be but there are a few things to check before you put in a bid.
+And secondly, is investing in leasehold property a good idea?
+Well, it certainly can be but there are a few things to check first.

 So the question is...

 Hello Robert and thank you for your daily emails and tips.
 I'm a complete newbie to property investments, and at the moment I'm concentrating on reading and gathering as much information as I can.
 That's great.
 The first question is: one, is it realistic to think that I can start investing in property with around 20,000 pounds of my own money?

 There is a second part to that question which we'll go to shortly...

 Is it Realistic to Invest in Property with Just 20,000 Pounds?

 It's dependent on a few things, though.
 It's dependent, certainly, on the location, on the type of property you're looking for and on the strategy that you're going to utilise.